Axel-Naumann/root-web-site/_posts/2017-08-03-the-ROOT-docker-container.md

 ---
 layout: post
 title:  "The ROOT Docker container (alpha version)"
+excerpt: Do you like Docker?
+Would you like to use ROOT?
+We provide an alpha version of the ROOT
 author: Axel Naumann
 ---

 We traditionally offer several ways of using ROOT: source distributions for the users to compile on their systems, binary distributions for most popular platforms,